 With all these schools spinning in my head, I decided to make a list of criteria I would use to narrow down the schools:

 Finally, I sat to work that summer and eliminated schools based on these criteria; the first to go were the New England schools.
-As much as I loved the idea of trying my hand at the Ivies, I knew it was a slim chance and the weather was way too cold.
+As much as I loved the idea of trying my hand at the Ivies, I knew it was a slim chance and the weather was made for me.
 Despite my liking for UF, the out-of-state tuition was too high.
 It didn’t make sense to pay that much when I could get a similar quality education in California.
 And slowly, I limited myself to only California schools because I knew I would survive best in Cali weather and save some money.

 I decided to apply to six UCs: UC Berkeley, UC Davis, UCLA, UC Irvine, UC San Diego, and UC Santa Barbara.
 That was the easy part.
 Now the real question was would I be applying to the CSUs and would I put in the extra effort of applying to Stanford?
 Find out in part 2.